-Capital expenditures on a cash basis for the three months ended March 31, 2014 were \$24.8 million.
+Capital expenditures on a cash basis for the three and six month periods ended June 30, 2014 were \$7.1 million and \$31.9 million, respectively.

-We and Washington Prime entered into property management and transitional services agreements in connection with the spin-off whereby we will provide certain services to Washington Prime and its properties.
-Pursuant to the terms of the property management agreements, we manage, lease, and maintain Washington Prime's mall properties under the direction of Washington Prime.
+We and Washington Prime entered into property management and transitional services agreements in connection with the spin-off whereby we provide certain services to Washington Prime and its properties that were previously owned by us.
+Pursuant to the terms of the property management agreements, we manage, lease, and maintain those Washington Prime mall properties under the direction of Washington Prime.
 In exchange, Washington Prime pays us annual fixed rate property management fees ranging from 2.5% to 4.0% of base minimum and percentage rents, reimburses us for direct out-of-pocket costs and expenses and also pays us separate fees for any leasing and development services we provide.
 The property management agreements have an initial term of two years with automatic one year renewals unless terminated.
 Either party may terminate the property management agreements on or after the two-year anniversary of the spin-off upon 180 days prior written notice.

-We also provide certain support services to the Washington Prime strip centers and certain of its central functions to assist Washington Prime as it establishes its stand-alone processes for various activities that were previously provided by us and does not constitute significant continuing support of Washington Prime's operations.
+We also provide certain support services to the Washington Prime strip centers that were previously owned by us and certain of its central functions to assist Washington Prime as it establishes its stand-alone processes for various activities that were previously provided by us and does not constitute significant continuing support of Washington Prime's operations.
 These services include assistance in the areas of information technology, treasury and financial management, payroll, lease administration, taxation and procurement.
 The charges for such services are intended to allow us to recover costs of providing these services.
 The transition services agreement will terminate no later than two years following the date of the spin-off subject to a minimum notice period equal to the shorter of 180 days or one-half of the original service period.
-Transitional services fees earned for the three months ended March 31, 2015 were approximately \$1.3 million.
+Transitional services fees earned for the three and six months ended June 30, 2015 were approximately \$1.6 million and \$2.9 million, respectively.